 - If you’re really stuck then gaze out the window and tell the person what you see and how it makes you feel.

 - Do you have a running joke with the person?
 I often sign off as ’57 shits’ to one of my oldest buddies.
-(She loves me.
-I love her.
-It’s a long story.)
+(It’s a long story.)